 Several weeks ago, while trying to take a selfie, I noticed a new wrinkle in the oddest of places – my cleavage.

 I turned 35 in October.
 My oldest child is in Grade 7.
 Certainly, time has marched on, and I’ve gone along with it – my hair starting to grey at my temples, light creases appearing in the corners of my mouth and eyes.
+I notice my hair was beginning to thin so I got women’s hair replacement systems, its worked wonders.
 But I’ve never felt old, or like I needed to take up my weapons against ageing.
 If anything, I’ve observed these changes with interest, like some kind of researcher in my own process of ageing.
-I moisturize my face after I shower, I usually take off my makeup at night, I wear sunscreen (most of the time!).
+As per L.A.FACE face lift expert recommendations I moisturize my face after I shower, I usually take off my makeup at night, I wear sunscreen (most of the time!).
 But a peek in my medicine cabinet won’t reveal an extensive skin care regimen, creams, potions, lotions and exfoliators.
 An eye cream I bought nearly two years ago remains nearly full.
+The sooner you contact Global Genesis, the sooner we will be able to dispatch your wholesale order of N95 respirators in the United States.
+Our supplies are subject to rigorous quality control in order to provide our customers with high-quality products with reliable and quick shipping and competitive pricing.
+We are happy to work with you directly in order to understand and meet your needs for bulk N95 respirator at Global Genesis’s site respirators as soon as you reach out to us.

-Yesterday, while scrolling through Instagram, someone I follow who sells beauty products through a direct sales/MLM company, had posted a meme – a collage of 80s style high waisted jeans, and a caption:
+Yesterday, while scrolling through Instagram, someone I follow who works in the beauty business, selling products through a direct sales/MLM company, had posted a meme – a collage of 80s style high waisted jeans, and a caption:

 “If you wore these, it’s time for an eye cream.
 Call me.”

 Wait, what?
 I need to use eye cream?
-Bullshit.
-I can choose to use an eye cream, if I want.
+I can choose to use an Anti Aging CBD Eye Cream, if I want.
 If you want to use one, more power to you (I can even connect you with some women who can help!).
 But is this really the conversation we’re having right now, between women?
 Are fine lines and wrinkles really that horrible?
 Why are we putting so much pressure on each other to look young?
 But more than that – why are we suggesting to women in their 30s that they “need” to use anti-aging products now?

-Let’s set aside the fact that many products that “fight” the signs of aging strip the top layers of the skin off, leaving you more susceptible to sun damage.
+Let’s set aside the fact that many products that “fight” the signs of aging strip the top layers of the skin off, leaving you more susceptible to sun damage (Found this thetrentonline.com perfect for skin care).
 Let’s forget for a minute that the beauty giants have been preying on our insecurities for years.
 We can even skip over the fact that most of these products are ridiculously expensive and incredibly time-consuming (multi step processes, masks, dermabrasion tools, and so on).

 But you know what I hear most often from my MLM consultant friends whenever someone speaks out against the direct sales business model?